PrimalNinja/cyborgzoscii2/microZOSCII.md

 - In-person exchange (write on paper, memorize)
 - Secure courier with tamper-evident packaging
 - Pre-provisioned during manufacturing (IoT devices)
+- NFC between physical devices

 **Medium Security:**
 - Phone call (read verbally)
 - QR code scanned in person

+**Low Security:**
-- Encrypted initial channel (accepting one-time vulnerability)
+- Encrypted initial channel (if you don't mind it being harvested making future decode possible)

 **The key insight:** After initial seed exchange, all future communications are quantum-proof.
 The seed only needs to be exchanged once, not for every session.